Robotistan-Workspace/tinylab-mblock-extension-documentation/doc/Utils/README.md

 ##  Block : write __ to external EEPROM, start index from __ to __ byte lenght

-This block used for write to external EEPROM .Due to this block  you can start which index you want  and you can select  byte lengt.
+This block is used to write to the external EEPROM.
+Write to the directory of your choice with this block

 ![write to external eeprom blocks image](../../_assets/write_to_external.PNG)